asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 [<img src="cartesian.png" style="width: 400px"/>](cartesian.png)

-Let's write a program called *random_position.py* that writes the XY coordinates in the window as the turtle moves around:
+Let's make a program that writes the XY coordinates in the window as the turtle moves around.
+Create a new file in your code editor.
+Save it as *random_position.py*.
+Enter the following Python code:

 ```python
 # random_position.py